d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 1. Obtain an interesting dataset.
 In early days, these datasets required expensive sensors (at the time, 1 megapixel images were state of the art).
 2. Preprocess the dataset with hand-crafted features based on some knowledge of optics, geometry, other analytic tools, and occasionally on the serendipitous discoveries of lucky graduate students.
 3. Feed the data through a standard set of feature extractors such as [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform), the Scale-Invariant Feature Transform, or [SURF](https://en.wikipedia.org/wiki/Speeded_up_robust_features), the Speeded-Up Robust Features, or any number of other hand-tuned pipelines.
-4. Dump the resulting representations into your favorite classifier, likely a linear model or kernel method, to learn a classifier.
+4. Dump the resulting representations into your favorite classifier, likely a linear model or kernel method, to train a classifier.

 If you spoke to machine learning researchers, they believed that machine learning was both important and beautiful.